 Where it matters.

 I'm not saying this is a good thing or bad thing.
 It is simply observed.
+And arguably is sensible if one's philosophy leans toward state power.

 In other words, the nation-state always demands the makers and developers of a new cipher give them a back door only where truly random numbers are used for perfect secrecy.